-Use these training materials and resources to help you prepare for and apply the Human Rights Act 2019.
+Use these resources to help you apply the Human Rights Act 2019 in your workplace.

 Table of contents

 Use these forms to comply with section 52 and section 53 of the Human Rights Act.

 - Notice to the Attorney-General and Queensland Human Rights Commission (section 52)

 - Notice that the Supreme Court is considering making a declaration of incompatibility (section 53)

 Find more detailed information about human rights and obligations under the Act in our factsheets.